Ak500k/termux-youtube-dl/README.md

 2) Click on share button
 3) Now, select Termux

-# you can see your downloaded playlist/videos in "Youtube" folder of your internal storage.
+# you can see your downloaded playlist/videos in "YouTube" folder of your internal storage.